isaacharrisholt/uuidt/README.md

 ## Why Rust?

-Mostly as a learning oppotunity for me, though also for speed.
+Mostly as a learning opportunity for me, though also for speed.
 The Rust implementation is significantly faster than the Python implementation, which used Numpy to convert to base-36.